-This is a separate condition from secondary liver cancer, which occurs when cancer that first develops in another part of the body spreads to the liver.
+This is a separate condition from secondary liver cancer, where the cancer developed in another part of the body and spread to the liver.

-Symptoms of liver cancer are often vague and don't appear until the cancer is at an advanced stage.
+Symptoms of liver cancer are often vague and do not appear until the cancer is at an advanced stage.
 They can include:

 - loss of appetite